Sammuel21/pridav-music-project/README.md

 There is also a bias towards specific languages, as there are only 6 different languages, plus an unknown category, represented in the dataset with unequal distribution.

+We can see a clear bias towards **south-east asia** region, since the most prominent languages are of indian and korean origin, although english is present we must remember that english is also used prelevantly in India.

 ![Year and Language distribution](Prod/Images/research_questions/q_1.png)

 #### 2. Which musical attributes have the greatest impact on track popularity?